eolatham/quotephile/README.md

 ### Create

 - Create a quote collection with a unique name to hold quotes
-- Create a quote with unique text, an author, and tags
+- Create a quote with unique text, an author, a work, and tags
 - Create many quotes at once from a line-delimited list

 ### List